-Prorated Billing White Envelope On Red Background
+Prorated Billing White Envelope on Red Background

 An essential part of any business involves keeping track of its overall cash flow to ensure strong financial health.
 While many industries have a relatively straightforward way of earning revenue by receiving a one-off payment from customers, it’s a little more complicated for some industries.
 Subscription-based companies (which are often software as a service, or SaaS companies) earn income differently.